-As a junior at Notre Dame, Crislaurys is looking forward to the next step in her journey - college.
+Crislaurys is embracing the next step in her journey - college.
 Sonia attended John Jay College of Criminal Justice to pursue forensic sciences.
 Genesis received the highest score in the state on the 2012 Regents’ History Exam and went on to attend The College of the Holy Cross.
 She is now working at CCC as the Graduate Support Program Fellow.
 The Torres sisters, both individually and together, are beautiful examples of CCC’s vision for its students – to support each girl in becoming her best self and just what God wants her to be.

 “Wherever I’m supposed to be, I’ll be there.
 And I was definitely meant to be at Holy Child.”